Fieldnotes.scot

 The Missing Language of Development II

-Practical invitation: these notes can be read directly or explored by asking AI to translate them into language that fits your own situation, service, or field.
+These notes can be read as they stand or explored by asking AI to translate them into language that fits a particular situation, service, or field.
 There is now a dedicated page on the site with suggested prompts and a short explanation of how to do that without flattening the work.

 Current structure